handpoint/iOS-SDK-Getting-started/readme.md

 - There are some additional functions in this project to better explain how the Handpoint iOS SDK works.

+- If you have a Handpoint card reader then you can download our SDK from https://www.handpoint.com/docs/device/iOS/ and replace the libheftsimulator.a file (in the HeftLibrary folder of this project) with the libheft.a that comes with the SDK to use the Handpoint card reader.

-- This sample project assumes that an integrator has a development card reader, that uses the development shared secret: 0102030405060708091011121314151617181920212223242526272829303132, connected to an iOS device. **Integrator should replace this (NSString* sharedSecret at the top of the file ViewController.m) with the shared secret provided to him with his development card reader.**
+- This sample project assumes that the simulator is being used which uses the development shared secret: 0102030405060708091011121314151617181920212223242526272829303132.
+- **Integrators using a Handpoint card reader should replace this (NSString* sharedSecret at the top of the file ViewController.m) with the shared secret provided to him with his development card reader.**

-- The project was created using Xcode version 5.1.1 and has been tested on the following devices: iPhone 5s running iOS 7.1.2 iPhone 5 running iOS 7.1.2 iPhone 4s running iOS 7.1 iPhone 4 running iOS 6.1.3
+- The project was created using Xcode version 6.1.1 and has been tested on the following devices:

-- If you don't have a Handpoint Card Reader then you can download our SDK from https://www.handpoint.com/docs/device/iOS/ and replace the libheft.a file (in the HeftLibrary folder of this project) with the libheftsimulator.a that comes with the SDK to simulate card reader responses.
+* iPhone 5s running iOS 7.1.2
+* iPhone 5 running iOS 7.1.2
+* iPhone 4s running iOS 7.1
+* iPhone 4 running iOS 6.1.3